New York City has a lot of famous things about it, and one of the biggest is its food.

 While most Americans are familiar with bagels, travelers from overseas may not be so here is a brief explanation.

-A bagel is a round bread product that is made with yeasted wheat dough that is shaped into a ring and boiled, then baked.
+A bagel is a round bread product made with yeasted wheat dough that is shaped into a ring and boiled, then baked.

-Bagels are about the size of the palm of your hand.
+Bagels are about the size of the palm of your hand but fluffy and about 1 ½” to 2” high.
 They are typically eaten at breakfast with butter or cream cheese.

-This is an open-faced bagel topped with cream cheese and lox (similar to smoked salmon), topped with thinly sliced red onions and capers.
+For the quintessential New York experience, have a bagel with cream cheese and lox (similar to smoked salmon), topped with thinly sliced red onions, tomato and capers.

-Bagels are believed to have been invented in the 1600s by Jewish communities in Poland.
+Bagels are believed to have been invented in the 1600s by Jewish communities in Poland and when Polish Jews immigrated to America in the late 19th century, bagel shops popped up.

 NEW YORK CHEESECAKE

-Someone came up with the idea of using cream cheese in a pie mold, mixing it with eggs and sugar and voila!
-Cheesecake was born.
+A genius somewhere came up with the idea of using cream cheese in a pie mold, mixing it with eggs and sugar.
+Thus, cheesecake was born.

+But do yourself a favor in New York City.
+Go for the real deal.
 Get yourself over to Juniors, for the quintessential NY-style cheesecake.
-Your stomach will thank you!

 Opened in 1950, this landmark restaurant is located in Downtown Brooklyn near Brooklyn Heights.
 They also have locations in Times Square and Midtown Manhattan.